zeroincombenze/tools/docs/pypi_travis_emulator/MAINPAGE.rst

-    (1) Directory with Odoo or OCA/OCB repository to check compatibility of testing project (2) If testing project is OCB, travis_install_env ignore this directory (3) Done reading one of following statements in .travis.yml:
+    (1) Directory with Odoo or OCA/OCB repository to check compatibility of testing project (2) If testing project is OCB, travis_install_env ignore this directory (3) Done by then following statements in .travis.yml:
         - travis_install_env
         Above statements replace the OCA statements:
         - travis_install_nightly